viniciusnevescosta/CommitFlow/README.md

 ## Notes

+- Security: Script is downloaded once and stored locally - verify before first use
-- For security, verify the script source before running.
+- Updates: Delete the script file to force re-download
-- Customize COMMIT_TYPES in the script to match your team’s conventions.
+- Customization: Modify COMMIT_TYPES in the local script file to match your workflow